Circular System Governance Initiative

 Governance Execution & Capability Development

-The initiative operates through four connected layers:
+The initiative operates through five connected components:

 • Decision Infrastructure: The framework provides an operating environment through which matters are formed into decisions, assessed against standards, assigned, documented, and followed up

-• Systemic Standards: System governance standards structure the handling of normative values, provide a basis on which admissibility is established, and help preserve rationale throughout governance processes.
+• Systemic Standards: System governance standards structure the handling of normative values, provide a basis on which admissibility is established, and help preserve rationale throughout governance processes

-• Enforcement: UGA standards are enforced as active governance rules, and adherence is checked at defined review points and recorded in the institutional record to preserve traceability and transparency.
+• Enforcement: UGA standards are enforced as active governance rules, and adherence is checked at defined review points and recorded in the institutional record to preserve traceability and transparency

-• Capability Development: Capability Development Programmes develop the institutional competence and practitioner readiness needed for coherent and value-aligned decision-making.
+• Capability Development: Capability Development Programmes develop the institutional competence and practitioner readiness needed for coherent and value-aligned decision-making

 • Project ID: TG-2024